 Meet the key members of the China Institute and find out about their work in UK-China engagement.

-Zhibing Zhang - Deputy director of the China Institute and professor of chemical engineering - Prof Zhang collaborates with the Chinese Academy of Sciences (CAS), a number of Chinese universities, and other companies on joint research projects.
+Zhibing Zhang FREng - Co-Director of the China Institute and Professor of Chemical Engineering - Professor Zhang collaborates with the Chinese Academy of Sciences (CAS), a number of Chinese universities, and other companies on joint research projects.
 He is also involved in training Chinese PhD students and academic scholars, funded by CAS, The Royal Society and Guangzhou Municipal Government, among others.
 In addition, he helps develop strategies for the institute to engage with China and facilitates relations with strategic Chinese partners.

 Anson Jack - Professor of international railway benchmarking and Director of the Birmingham International Railway Academy - Prof Jack works closely with the Birmingham Centre for Railway Research and Education to promote international railway benchmarking and other research, and to develop the extensive international relationships the University has already established across the globe.

 Barbara Fawcett - Director of internationalisation at the College of Social Sciences - Prof Fawcett is currently working with a number of Chinese universities including Nankai, Sun Yat-sen and Guangdong University of Foreign Languages to help develop cooperation within research and postgraduate recruitment.
 She believes the energy and opportunity surrounding UK-China engagement will result in real collaboration in regard to both research and teaching.